-Pupil Premium September 2018 – August 2019
+Pupil Premium September 2020 – August 2021

-Curriculum Support: £2250 in 2018-19
+Curriculum Support: £1,319 in 2020-21

-Pastoral Support: £48319 in 2018-19
+Pastoral Support: £49,341 in 2020-21

 We have supported our children socially, emotionally and behaviourally through our pastoral system, which comprises 4 Houses with one Tutor Group from each of the 5 Year Groups – years 7-11.
-Through the intervention of the Heads of House we have liaised with external support agencies and will continue to provide individual counselling for students who have been identified as being in need.
+Through the intervention of the Heads of House we have liaised with external support agencies and have continued to provide individual counselling for students who have been identified as being in need.
 We have also provided Information Advice and Guidance (IAG) and priority appointments with Careers South West.
 Academic and Pastoral Mentoring programmes have also been established to work with our most vulnerable students.
 We have also continued to run our Services children support group.
-We continue to operate a cashless catering system which improves the lunchtime experience for pupil premium children as their cards are pre-populated and they can obtain their lunch using the same process as all other students.
-We have purchased full sets of school uniform for pupil premium children joining the school in September 2019 so that they join with the same standard of uniform as all other students.
+We operate a cashless catering system which improves the lunchtime experience for pupil premium children as their cards are pre-populated and they can obtain their lunch using the same process as all other students.
+We have purchased full sets of school uniform for pupil premium children joining the school in September 2020 so that they join with the same standard of uniform as all other students.
 The Peer Mentoring programme has supported a range of aspects for pupil premium children including emotional wellbeing, organisation, settling in and friendships.

-Learning Support: £19275 in 2018-19
+Learning Support: £19,614 in 2020-21